cshum/imagor/docs/docs/storage-s3.md

 The value must use the same query-string format accepted by the S3 `PutObject` Tagging field.

+On AWS S3, the writing identity must also have `s3:PutObjectTagging` permission when tagging is enabled.
 Enable this only on AWS S3 or another backend you have verified supports S3 object tagging on `PutObject`.

 Example: